 Proper Tooth Brushing, Frequency & Technique

-Brush your child’s teeth gently, but thoroughly, twice a day.
-The last brush of the day should be after your child’s last food or drink (other than water) and right before they are put to bed.
-This will ensure you significantly decrease or eliminate any food particles that cavity-causing bacteria feed on.
-These bacteria are especially active at night when a child is sleeping and their saliva production is minimal.
+Brush gently, but thoroughly, twice a day.
+The last brush of the day (evening) should be after your child's last food and drink (other than water).
+The final brush of the day will eliminate food particles from the mouth before bed, reducing potential cavity-causing bacteria, which are more active at night when kids are asleep and there is less saliva in the mouth.

 Flossing